In this activity, you will learn about financing a car.

 Few people can!

-Financing means that you borrow money from a lender and pay them back in monthly installments.
+Financing means that you borrow money from a lender and pay them back little by little.

 This additional percentage is called interest.